MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-Install-and-configure.md

 1. Install the Power Apps mobile app by following the instructions in [Install the Power Apps mobile app](https://learn.microsoft.com/en-us/power-apps/mobile/run-powerapps-on-mobile).
 2. Open the Power Apps mobile app, and sign in by using the same corporate account that you use to sign in to Dynamics 365 Finance.
 3. Use the  **Search**  field to search for _Expense Mobile_.
 Because it's a canvas app, you can add it to your favourites list in Power Apps by swiping left on it after you find it.
 4. Open the Expense mobile app, and start to use it.
-While opening the application for the first time, you are required to sign in to " **Expense Core Service Connector**" using the same corporate account that you use to sign in to Dynamics 365 Finance.
+While opening the application for the first time, you are required to create a connection to **Expense Core Service Connector** using the same corporate account that you use to sign in to Dynamics 365 Finance.